The 13-Storey Treehouse: Plot

 Right afterwards, the duo are greeted by Bill the Postman, who is giving them sea-monkeys that Terry ordered.
 Andy is very unhappy with this.
 Terry goes down to the Secret Underground Laboratory to hatch the sea monkeys.
-After Andy waits for a long time for him to come back, he goes down to the Secret Laboratory.
+After Andy waits for a long time for him to come back, he goes down to the Secret Laboratory, where he finds Terry adding the water drop by drop to make sure that the sea-monkeys don't suffocate or drown.
 Andy gets even more bored and angry while Terry finishes hatching a sea-monkey.
 He then starts feeding it, but it grows into a mermaid named Mermaidia whom the duo put in a bathtub.
 She and Terry grow attached, leaving Andy alone.
 He overhears the love conversation from the bath door, which ends in Terry kissing Mermaidia.
-Once Terry runs off, Andy enters the bathroom and finds out that Mermaidia was a sea monster in disguise.
+Once Terry runs off, Andy enters the bathroom secretly and finds out that Mermaidia was a sea monster in disguise.
 Andy records her singing a song about how disgusting she is.
 He runs down the stairs to find Terry, who is eating marshmallows.
 After being shown the proof that Mermaidia is a monster, Terry sides with Andy, and questions on what to do.
 They end up going to the underground laboratory so they can shrink her down with the banana enlarger.
+They later flush "Mermaidia" down the toilet.

 Later, the duo began to work on their book, but Terry was too sad to concentrate.
 Andy then gets Terry popcorn and lemonade to cheer him up.
 Terry additionally got himself bubblegum.
-He burps a bubble which he had trap himself.
+He burps a bubble, but it was so big that he had trapped himself.
 Terry floats away and Andy does a golf swing which successfully saved him.

-Then, Terry gets an idea for a book about a super finger.
+Then, Terry gets an idea for a book about a "super finger".
 So, they wrote and illustrated it.
 Terry gets distracted by a package, which contained the real sea monkeys, he then goes to the lab to make the sea monkeys.
 However, the sea monkeys were causing chaos.
-Terry grabs the giant banana and whacks the flying object out of the tree.
+Terry grabs the giant banana and whacks the flying objects that the monkeys threw out of the tree.
 Then the duo launched the monkeys and the giant banana far away with a catapult.